vicluq/envify/README.md

         # Normal env declaration
 ```

-In your `.env` (or wherever you put your envs), for each type of environment, the env must have the correct prefix:
+In your `.env` (or wherever you put your envs), for each type of environ, the env must have the correct prefix:

 - `DEV_` for `development`
 - `STAG_` for `staging`
 - `PROD_` for `production`

-The loader will return a tuple: `(active, envs)` with the active environments and all of the parsed environments, respectively.
+The loader will return a tuple: `(active, envs)` with the active environ and all of the parsed environs, respectively.

 If no `active` is provided, it will return `(None, envs)`.

+If you enable environs, you can't have misplaced envs outside of them to avoid possible security issues.

+### Possible Errors

+- If an environment is empty, it will issue a waring
+- If a name different than the reserved ones for a eviron is giver, it will issue an error
+    - _Custom environs are in progress!_
+- If your not using environments and make use of the `active: true|false` directive, it will treat it as a env variable and issue a invalid env error